zvictor/tina.io/content/blog/Self-Hosted-Demo.md

 #### `Level`

 You must provide an [abstract-level database](https://github.com/Level/abstract-level 'Abstract Level ') implementation.
-In our example we have used [mongodb-level ](https://github.com/tinacms/mongodb-level#readme 'mongodb-level')which we have created as an example.
-You are free to use the mongodb example or make your own level implementation and use that instead.&#x20;
+In our example we have used [mongodb-level ](https://github.com/tinacms/mongodb-level#readme 'mongodb-level') which is a LevelDB implementation maintained by TinaCMS.
+You are free to use the mongodb example or make your own level implementation and use that instead.

-The level store is meant to be ephemeral cacheing layer so that when you query your content you do not need to go to the source of truth (Probably Github).
+The Database is an ephemeral cacheing layer so that when you query your content it is not necessary to retrieve it from the git provider.

 #### `onPut` and `onDelete`

-The onPut and onDelete functions are describe how the data gets saved to the source of truth.
+The onPut and onDelete functions are used to update the git repository when there are updates and deletes via TinaCMS.
 In our example we show how to save data to Github but feel free to swap our example for any git provider.

 ### Using the database on the server